High treason in the United Kingdom: Northern Ireland

-Although the Act of Supremacy (Ireland) 1560 is still in force, it is no longer treason to contravene it.)
+Although the Act of Supremacy (Ireland) 1560 (2 Eliz.
+1. c.
+1 (I)) is still in force, it is no longer treason to contravene it.)

 Treason felony

 In addition to the crime of treason, the Treason Felony Act 1848 (still in force today) created a new offence known as treason felony, with a maximum sentence of life imprisonment instead of death (but today, due to the abolition of the death penalty, the maximum penalty both for high treason and treason felony is the same—life imprisonment).
 Under the traditional categorisation of offences into treason, felonies, and misdemeanours, treason felony was merely another form of felony.
 Several categories of treason which had been introduced by the Sedition Act 1661 were reduced to felonies.
 While the common law offences of misprision and compounding were abolished in respect of felonies (including treason felony) by the Criminal Law Act 1967, which abolished the distinction between misdemeanour and felony, misprision of treason and compounding treason are still offences under the common law.

 It is treason felony to "compass, imagine, invent, devise, or intend":